Inflectra/rapise-documentation/docs/Libraries/File.md

 <a name="Copy"></a>
 #### Copy

 Copy file `srcFileName` to `dstFileOrFolder`.
 If destination file exists, it gets overwritten.
+Requires Rapise 8.0+.

 ```javascript
 Copy(srcFileName, dstFileOrFolder)